1 website hosted

 What is cPanel Website Hosting?

 For your information, it's useful to be aware that the majority of the cPanel-based web hosting offerings on the present hosting market are provided by a very insubstantial business segment (as far as annual capital flow is concerned) dubbed reseller hosting.
 Reseller web hosting is a sort of a small-size business niche, which supplies a huge quantity of different web hosting trademarks, yet supplying strictly the same services: mostly cPanel web hosting solutions.
 This is bad news for everybody.
 Why?
 Because at least 98 percent of the website hosting offerings on the entire website hosting marketplace supply literally the same solution: cPanel.
 There's no variety at all.
 Even the cPanel web hosting price tags are alike.
 Very identical.
 Leaving for those who demand a top web hosting service practically no other web hosting platform/website hosting Control Panel alternative.
-Thus, there is only a single fact: out of more than 200k website hosting trademarks worldwide, the non-cPanel based ones are less than 2%!
-Less than 2%, mind that one...
+Thus, there is only a single fact: out of more than 200k website hosting trademarks worldwide, the non-cPanel based ones are less than 2, mind that one...

 Two hundred thousand "web hosting service providers", all cPanel-based, yet diversely branded